hameddavodi/About-Me/README.md

 These are some highlights from my CV:

--3rd Rank of regional programming olympiad
+- 3rd Rank of regional programming olympiad
--1 year of work experience as a Head of Economics Research Group (Tehran Polytechnique, Center of Advance Studies) -4 years of work experience as a Economist Analyst (Black-forest IT solution) -Lots of independent work experience as a data scientist, business developer, and product analyst.
+- 1 year of work experience as a Head of Economics Research Group (Tehran Polytechnique, Center of Advance Studies)
+- 4 years of work experience as a Economist Analyst (Black-forest IT solution)
+- Lots of independent work experience as a data scientist, business developer, and product analyst.
--Current Data science for economics master's student at the University of Milan and graduated of Economics development Master's degree and Economic science Bachelor's degree.
+- Current Data science for economics master's student at the University of Milan and graduated of Economics development Master's degree and Economic science Bachelor's degree.

 Also: